green-api/n8n-nodes-whatsapp-green-api/README.md

 It provides the following resources:

 - **Messages**: send text messages, media messages, polls, and button messages
-- **Logs**: retrieve the history of incoming and outgoing messages, as well as chat history
+- **Journals**: retrieve the history of incoming and outgoing messages, as well as chat history
 - **Contacts**: get the list of contacts, group participants, and check if a phone number is registered on WhatsApp
 - **Trigger**: listen to incoming webhooks with advanced filters

 ## More information